tModLoader/tModLoader/.github/ISSUE_TEMPLATE/bug_report.md

 Please fill out all the necessary details.
 Please only report an issue if you are certain there's a problem with the tModLoader software.

-For support questions you should go to Discord: https://tmodloader.net/discord Please read the pinned messages in the #support channel beforehand.
+For support questions, you should go to Discord: https://tmodloader.net/discord Please read the pinned messages in the #support channel beforehand.

 -->